 Research shows that it can help patients prepare for surgery by reducing their pain and anxiety and can help decrease procedure time, cost, and need for medication.
 It can promote healthier sleep by helping you get to sleep faster, spend more time in deeper sleep, and stay asleep longer.
 It can help people kick bad habits such as smoking.

-Perhaps one of the most important things it can do is help us manage stress.
+Perhaps one of the most important things it can do is help us manage emotions and stress.
 Uncontrolled stress can take a heavy toll on our physical and emotional health, decreasing immune response and leaving us more vulnerable to heart disease, diabetes, obesity, sleep disorders, and sexual dysfunction.
 Studies have demonstrated that the process can help reduce exam-related stress and boost performance and reduce the risk of burnout while increasing a sense of well-being.

 Experts recognize that the process can help you re-examine your health and your life.
 As you address stress, calm anxiety, and overcome depression, you can improve your function and restore your health.